Trichomes are kind of a big deal. Why? Because they deliver the goods

 For THCA, two new rings are formed by creation of two new covalent bonds, a carbon-oxygen bond and a carbon-carbon bond.
 The CBDA synthase enzyme catalyzes a reaction that creates one new carbon-carbon (C-C) bond at the same position that the C-C bond formed in THCA, but without the new C-O bond, thus forming CBDA.
 The formation of CBCA occurs by the formation of one carbon-oxygen bond at a different position of the molecule than the carbon-oxygen bond formed in THCA.
 Compounds with two rings fused to one another, such as in CBCA and CBC, are said to be bicyclic.
 That’s how THCA, CBDA, and CBCA are made through biosynthesis.

 When cannabis flower is dried and cured properly, the most prominent cannabinoid will be the acidic form of the cannabinoid (THCA, CBDA, CBCA or CBGA).
 When smoked, or baked into edibles, these molecules decarboxylate (decarboxylated forms might be produced to a small extent biosynthetically and while drying, but acidic forms are the major product).
 The decarboxylation products are Δ9-THC, CBD, and CBC (see Figure 2).

-As you can see, the source of cannabis’ effects is the result of complex developments that take place in the plant’s trichomes.
+As you can see, cannabis’ effects are the result of complex developments of cannabinoids, flavonoids, and terpenes that take place in the plant’s trichomes.